mxgiuliani00/LakeComo/README.md

 Giuliani, M., M. Zaniolo, A. Castelletti, G. Davoli, and P. Block (2019), [Detecting the state of the climate system via artificial intelligence to improve seasonal forecasts and inform reservoir operations](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019WR025035), Water Resources Research, 55

+Giuliani, M., L. Crochemore, I. Pechlivanidis, and A. Castelletti (2020), [From skill to value: isolating the influence of end-user behaviour on seasonal forecast assessment](https://hess.copernicus.org/articles/24/5891/2020/), Hydrology and Earth System Sciences, 24

 ----
 **Copyright:**

 Copyright 2019 [Environmental Intelligence Lab](https://www.ei.deib.polimi.it/) - Politecnico di Milano.

-Developers: Matteo Giuliani, Marta Zaniolo, Andrea Castelletti.
+Developers: Matteo Giuliani and Andrea Castelletti.

 LakeComo is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.